-After your kitten eats or drinks, does he paw the floor as if he is digging or burying something?
-Don't worry—nothing is wrong.
-Your little kitty is demonstrating an instinct shared even by the big cats, and it is a very positive sign that he is making your home "his."
+Before or after your kitten or cat eats or drinks, it may paw, scratch, or knead the floor as if it is digging or burying something.
+This is not unusual behavior, and rest assured there is nothing wrong with your cat if it is exhibiting this behavior.
+In fact, your pet is demonstrating an instinct shared even by the big cats, and it is a very positive sign that it is feeling at home in your house.

 Cats all over the world demonstrate this behavior.
 It is similar to "food caching," which is practiced by the big cats.
-The leopard is best known for food catching, where they store food high up in trees to keep away from lions and hyenas.
+The leopard is best known for food caching, which involves storing food high up in trees to keep away from lions and hyenas.
 The North American bobcat also exhibits this protective measure, covering the remains of its kill with debris to hide from other animals.